 The Falcon 9 is a medium- to heavy-lift launch vehicle designed and built by Hawthorne, California-based Space Exploration Technologies (SpaceX).
-It is the first, and only, rocket to fly and soft-land a first stage after it has sent a payload to orbit.
+It is the first, and only, rocket to fly and soft-land a first stage after it has sent payloads to orbit.

-The rocket is also the first commercially designed and built vehicle to launch spacecraft to the International Space Station (ISS).
-The booster has launched satellites for commercial customers, cargo for the ISS, and was awarded a contract by the U.S. Air Force in 2016.
+The Falcon 9 is also the first commercially designed and built vehicle to launch spacecraft to the International Space Station (ISS).
+The Falcon 9 has launched satellites for commercial customers, cargo for the ISS, and was awarded a contract by the U.S. Air Force in 2016.

-At present, the rocket is slated to launch the Crew Dragon spacecraft to the ISS in 2018 under NASA’s Commercial Crew Program (CCP).
-SpaceX also plans to launch a “Heavy” version of the vehicle, which will employ three Falcon 9 core stages and a second stage to send a payload to space.
+At present, the Falcon 9 is slated to launch the Crew Dragon spacecraft to the ISS in 2018 under NASA’s Commercial Crew Program (CCP).
+SpaceX also plans to launch a “Heavy” version of the vehicle, which will employ three Falcon 9 stages for payloads going beyond low Earth orbit.

 After being jettisoned, the first stage initiates a flip maneuver and begins a powered return back to Earth.
 Using a combination of reaction control thrusters, forward-mounted grid fins, and thrust from one to three of the main engines, the first stage flies either to a remotely-operated ship in the Atlantic Ocean, or to land.
 Upon arrival, the vehicle deploys a set of landing legs and sets itself down upright.

-Launching only from LC-39A, the Heavy variant will consist of three cores sporting a total of 27 engines.
-Like the single-core variant, the Heavy version’s gimbaled Merlin engines will perform pitch, yaw, and roll maneuvers as the rocket heads out over the Atlantic.
+Launching only from LC-39A, Falcon Heavy will consist of three Falcon 9 cores sporting a total of 27 engines.
+Like Falcon 9, Falcon Heavy’s gimbaled Merlin engines will perform pitch, yaw, and roll maneuvers as the rocket heads out over the Atlantic.
 The port and starboard cores, acting as boosters, will burn out first and separate from the remaining core.
 Once separated, the two booster cores will perform their own “flip” maneuvers to begin re-entry and landing sequences.
 The center core will burn slightly longer before shutting down and separating.
 Upon separation, the center core will also return to Earth and the second stage will send the payload to orbit.

 |Variant||Falcon 9 v1.2||Heavy|